chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 +++

 {{< warning >}}
 This documentation and the feature it covers, IAM v1, are deprecated.
 This documentation will be removed soon.
 Most Chef Automate installations upgraded automatically to the current IAM implementation.
-Contact your customer service representative for help upgrading airgapped installations.
+The [Airgap Installation documentation {{< relref "airgapped-installation.md/#upgrades" >}} covers the manual upgrade process for systems without internet connectivity.
 The current IAM documentation pages are: the [IAM Overview]({{< relref "iam-v2-overview" >}}), the [IAM Guide]({{< relref "iam-v2-guide" >}}) and the [Chef Automate API]({{< relref "docs/api/#tag/teams" >}}).
 {{< /warning >}}